CapstoneProjectQPP/nodeE-Zybo-Z20/Vitis/embedded-linux/qpp_maxi/README.md

 2. Open a serial terminal on your host machine to connect with the Zybo-Z20 as described in "PetaLinux Notes Part 02" linked above. </br>
 3. Assign an IP address and subnet mask to the Ethernet interface on the Zybo-Z20.
 </br>
-a) Use
+a) Use following command to list all network interfaces.
+The Ethernet interface should be named "eth0". </br>

 ```ruby
 $ fconfig
 ```

-to list all network interfaces.
-The Ethernet interface should be named "eth0". </br>
 b) Bring down the Ethernet interface: </br>
 ``$ ifconfig <interface-name> down``</br>
 c) Assign a static IP address and subnet mask </br>